VakatiYasaswini/ETHICAL-HACKING-YASH/README.md

 # ETHICAL-HACKING-YASH
- Ethical hacking involves an authorized attempt to gain unauthorized access to a computer system, application, or data
+ Ethical hacking involves an authorized attempt to gain unauthorized access to a computer system, application, or data.